Fleet Air Arm

 The Fleet Air Arm (FAA) is the naval aviation component of the United Kingdom's Royal Navy (RN).
 The FAA is one of five RN fighting arms.
-As of 2023 it is a primarily helicopter force, though also operating the F-35B Lightning II carrier-based stealth fighter jointly with the Royal Air Force.
+The contemporary Fleet Air Arm provides the Royal Navy's principal aviation capabilities, operating fixed-wing and rotary-wing aircraft in support of naval operations.
+Its carrier aviation includes the F-35B Lightning II, providing fifth-generation carrier strike and air combat capability from the s.
+Maritime aviation is centred on the Merlin HM2, providing anti-submarine warfare and airborne surveillance and control, and the Wildcat HMA2, providing maritime reconnaissance, surveillance and attack capability from Royal Navy and allied ships.
+The Commando Helicopter Force operates Merlin HC4/4A and Wildcat AH1 helicopters in support of the United Kingdom Commando Force, providing tactical mobility, reconnaissance and fire support for amphibious and littoral operations.
+Fleet Air Arm aircraft also undertake maritime security, search and rescue, humanitarian assistance and other operations in support of the Royal Navy and wider UK defence commitments.

-The RAF was formed by the 1918 merger of the RN's Royal Naval Air Service with the British Army's Royal Flying Corps.
-The FAA did not come under the direct control of the Admiralty until mid-1939.
-During the Second World War, the FAA operated aircraft on ships as well as land-based aircraft that defended the Royal Navy's shore establishments and facilities.
+Following the creation of the Royal Air Force (RAF) in 1918 through the merger of the Royal Naval Air Service (RNAS) and the British Army's Royal Flying Corps, naval aviation became part of the new service.
+The Fleet Air Arm was established within the RAF on 1 April 1924, comprising RAF units responsible for naval aviation and the operation of aircraft embarked in Royal Navy ships.
+Under the Inskip Award, administrative control of the Fleet Air Arm was transferred from the RAF to the Admiralty on 24 May 1939, returning naval aviation to direct Royal Navy control.
+During the Second World War, the Fleet Air Arm operated carrier-borne and land-based aircraft in a wide range of roles, including reconnaissance, fighter defence, anti-submarine warfare, strike and support of amphibious operations.

 History

 Beginnings

 British naval flying started in 1909, with the construction of an airship for naval duties.
-In 1911 the Royal Navy graduated its first aeroplane pilots at the Royal Aero Club flying ground near Eastchurch, Isle of Sheppey under the tutelage of pioneer aviator George Bertram Cockburn.
+In 1911 the Royal Navy graduated its first aeroplane pilots at the Royal Aero Club flying ground near Eastchurch, Isle of Sheppey, under the tutelage of pioneer aviator George Bertram Cockburn.
 In May 1912, naval and army aviation were combined to become the Royal Flying Corps (RFC).
 The Naval Wing of the RFC lasted until July 1914 when the Royal Navy reformed its air branch, under the Air Department of the Admiralty, naming it the Royal Naval Air Service (RNAS).

 By the outbreak of the First World War, in August 1914, the RNAS had more aircraft under its control than the remaining RFC.
 The roles of the RNAS were fleet reconnaissance, patrolling coasts for enemy ships and submarines, attacking enemy coastal territory and defending Britain from enemy air raids, along with deployment along the Western Front.
-In April 1918 the RNAS, which at this time had 67,000 officers and men, 2,949 aircraft, 103 airships and 126 coastal stations, merged with the RFC to form the Royal Air Force.
+In April 1918 the RNAS, which at this time had 67,000 officers and men, 2,949 aircraft, 103 airships and 126 coastal stations, merged with the RFC to form the Royal Air Force (RAF).